 To identify the best percussion massagers on the market, we’ve tested dozens of models and carefully observed their long-term effectiveness.
 When testing, we pay careful attention to design, power, customizability, battery life, and more.

 Buyer’s Guide: How to Choose a Percussion Massager

-The best percussion massage gun for you depends on a variety of factors.
+The best percussion massager for you depends on a variety of factors.
 Most importantly, start by thinking about how you plan to use it.

 Is it for daily sports recovery?
 Or do you just need a shoulder massage every now and then?
-Understand how you’ll use it, and you can easily prioritize the considerations outlined below.
+Once you understand how you’ll use it, you can easily prioritize the considerations outlined below.

 Speed and Power

 A percussion massage gun’s speed is normally measured in percussions, or strokes, per minute (ppm).
 Typically, these will range anywhere from 1,200 to 3,400 ppm.

 In general, the speed will increase the intensity of the massage.
 Having a wide range available can also be a great benefit for different aims.

 When using a percussion massage gun, it seems obvious that the harder you press, the deeper the massage will get.

 Some massage guns will give up to 60 pounds of pressure without stalling, while others can only handle up to 20 pounds.
 If you’re looking for a more surface-level massage, lower power can suffice.